 The Star Project is an alkalic porphyry copper-gold prospect in northwest BC.
 Prosper Gold holds a 51% majority interest in the Star Project joint venture pursuant to the Joint Venture Agreement dated September 2, 2016 between the Company and Otso Gold Corp. (formerly Firesteel Resources Inc.).

-No exploration activities were completed at the Star Project in the Q1 and Q2 2021 fiscal periods.
+No exploration activities were completed at the Star Project for the period ended January 31, 2022.

 1.3 SELECTED ANNUAL FINANCIAL INFORMATION

 Not required for interim MD&A.

 1.4 SUMMARY OF QUARTERLY INFORMATION